Do I need a surge protector for my dryers/washers?

 Washers and dryers are sophisticated enough that a strong surge can destroy them.
 They are also expensive.
 If you don’t want to lose your investment, you have to protect the appliance with a surge protector.

 However, the average homeowner doesn’t require a surge protector for every single appliance in their home.

 The question you have to ask is whether or not a washer/dryer is among those appliances that require a surge protector.
-John C. Flood says ‘No’, more or less.
-They are convinced that you should only use surge protectors to defend devices with sensitive microprocessors such as desktops and gaming systems.
+Some experts says that you should only use surge protectors to defend devices with sensitive microprocessors such as desktops and gaming systems.
 But is that true?
 You have to keep reading to find out.